multi-learn/lis2/docs/source/scheduler.rst

 The module provides functionality to automatically generate a configuration schema for a given scheduler by inspecting its ``__init__`` parameters.
 This allows for dynamic and flexible configuration of schedulers.

-.. autofunction:: src.scheduler.generate_config_schema
+.. autofunction:: lis2.scheduler.generate_config_schema

 BaseScheduler
 -------------

-.. autoclass:: src.scheduler.BaseScheduler
+.. autoclass:: lis2.scheduler.BaseScheduler
    :members:
    :undoc-members:
    :show-inheritance: